RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-enter-specimen-data.md

 - **Number in Set** - enter the number of sheets in the set if marked on specimen

 - **Storage** – enter the storage location of the specimen (e.g. Main Herbarium, Long Store, Spirit Room, Silica Room, Carpological Collection).
 For physically linked specimens (where there is more than one specimen permanently mounted on a sheet), the lowest barcode should be created as a storage location and used to store all the specimens on the sheet.
 See the **[Physically Linked](https://rbge-herbarium.github.io/docs/data-entry/collection-object-form.html#physically-linked-specimens)** section for more information.
 - **Physically linked** - This is a read-only field used for data migrated from BG-BASE.
-If there is more than one specimen on the herbarium sheet or in the spirit jar (i.e. more than one barcode), this field will have the barcodes of the other specimens with a comma between each barcode.
+Do not enter data into this field.

 - **Donor** - enter the name of the Institute/collection that directly donated the specimen to RBGE. (e.g. Glasgow, Herb of John Ball).
 More guidance will be provided on the use of this field.
 - **Herbarium Collection** – enter the name of the Herbarium Collection (e.g. Herb.
 Greville, Herb.
 Wight, Herb.
 Wallich, Herb.
 Drege) where the herbarium collection differs from the donor and collector.
 More guidance will be provided on the use of this field.
-  - _Tip: Some of the Herbarium Collections will have been donated from a third party, such as Kew, Glasgow, etc. In these cases the Donor will be Kew and the Herbarium Collection should be entered here.
-In future, we will be aiming to use the Registrations table to hold more information about these collections._
+  - _Tip: Some of the Herbarium Collections will have been donated from a third party, such as Kew, Glasgow, etc. In these cases the Donor will be Kew and the Herbarium Collection should be entered here._
 - **Collection Series** - only enter if a collection series is known.
 - **Project** - if applicable select the project from the dropdown list.
 At present it is only possible to select a single project so this field should be used with caution.
 Please ask if unsure.
 - **Label Header** - enter the label header here, eg Flora of Nepal.
 - **Label Footer** - enter the label footer here.
-- **Remarks** - this currently includes data previously held in: Specimens (associated_mat_misc, curatorial_misc, keyword, misc, other_label_information) and Des_Items (keyword, status_full (linked via specimen_num - denied (D), unavailable (U), no longer required (N) , may be available in the future (F), pending (P), Status_by_full)
+- **Remarks** - enter any remarks specific to the Preparation, not the Collection Object, here.
-- **Internal Misc** – use this field for any internal curatorial information.
-This currently holds data previously held in: Specimens (int_misc).
+- **Internal Misc** – use this field for any internal curatorial information which is not to be shared.

-### Destructive Sampling section

-This section should only be completed for preparations created during destructive sampling.

-- **Material type** - enter the type of material sample (e.g. Flower sample, Leaf sample, Pollen sample).
-- **Derived from** - this is for preparations made for Destructive Sampling ONLY.
-Enter the barcode of the specimen from which the sample was taken.
-- **Prepared By** – enter the person who prepared the sample.
--- _Tip: type in the last name and, if the person is already in the Agents table, their name should come up as one of the options in a list._
-- **Prepared Date** – enter the date that the destructive sample was created.
-- **Sample Number** – this will be a read-only field for the destructive sample collector number migrated from BG-BASE.
-- **Legacy Number** – this is a read-only field for the BG-BASE specimen number.

-### How to add more preparations

-If there are multiple preparations to add to the Collection Object click **+** again to add an additional record.
-Once they are added, preparations will be displayed above the Preparation section of the form.

 ### How to add phenology information to the specimen

 This subform holds additional information about an individual specimen.